 Q. What is the healthiest charcoal to use?

-Lump charcoal is one of the best charcoal types to use because it does not use additives or flammable petroleum products.
+Lump charcoal is preferable because it does not use additives or flammable petroleum products.
 It is made by burning wood in a low-oxygen environment, leaving only pure carbon in the shape of the original wood pieces.

-Briquettes burn longer than lump charcoal, however, they do not provide the same level of heat.
-For a slower grill style, go with the long-burning briquettes, but to turn up the temperature for searing steak or other foods, choose charcoal.
+Briquettes burn longer than lump charcoal; however, they do not provide the same level of heat.
+For foods that need a low-and-slow cooking style, such as pork shoulder or brisket, go with the long-burning briquettes, but to turn up the temperature for searing steak, choose lump charcoal.

 Q. What is the longest-lasting charcoal?

-The longest-lasting charcoal is Japan’s Binchotan.
-This premium-priced charcoal can burn for three to five hours at extremely high temperatures, making Binchotan a regular staple in high-end restaurants.
+The longest-lasting charcoal is Japan’s binchotan.
+This premium-priced charcoal can burn for 3 to 5 hours at extremely high temperatures, making binchotan a staple in high-end restaurants.